chipnbits/too-salty/README.md

 ## Description

 A Model Souping project focused on alignment techniques.
-Work completed as part of CPSC 532X at the University of British Columbia.

 **Background**
 - [Model Soups](https://arxiv.org/abs/2203.05482) is a technique for combining multiple neural network models by averaging their weights to improve performance.